Diversity & Inclusion

-We recognise that anyone can experience DV & A regardless of sex, gender, race, ethnic or religious group, sexuality, class, or disability, however some women who experience other forms of oppression and discrimination may face further barriers to disclosing abuse and finding help.
-For example women from black and minority ethnic communities, refugees and asylum seekers, those experiencing Honour Based Violence, Forced Marriage or Female Genital Mutilation, transwomen or non-binary people, older or younger women and disabled women.
-Women are also more likely than men to experience multiple incidents of abuse, different types of domestic abuse (intimate partner violence, sexual assault and stalking) and in particular sexual violence.
+We recognise that anyone can experience Domestic Violence & Abuse (DV & A) regardless of their sex, gender, race, ethnic or religious group, sexuality, class, or disability, however some women who experience other forms of oppression and discrimination may face further barriers to disclosing abuse and finding help.

+Since Leeds Women’s Aid opened the first women’s refuge outside of London in 1973, we have offered and operated women only services, recognising the need for gender specific DV & A services.
+Women are more likely than men to experience multiple incidents of abuse, different types of domestic abuse (intimate partner violence, sexual assault and stalking) and in particular sexual violence.

-DV & A is perpetuated in many different ways, and often by multiple abusers, and many women say that race and religion compound their experiences as female survivors of DV & A, often actual and fear of racism silencing them.
+DV & A is perpetuated in many different ways, and often by multiple abusers, and many women say that race and religion compound their experiences as female victims-survivors of DV & A, often actual and fear of racism silencing them.

 We strive to ensure that women of all, any or no faiths or religions or any ethnic background has equality of access to support from our services, and that they are treated with culturally appropriate respect.